 Alison Knezevich reports at the Charleston Gazette’s Squawk Box blog that former US Representative and West Virginia Secretary of State Ken Hechler has endorsed the Mountain Party’s Jesse Johnson for US Senate:

-Democrat Ken Hechler today threw his support behind the Mountain Party’s Jesse Johnson in the special election for U.S. Senate, saying Johnson holds the same ideals as him — but has the advantage of not being 95.
-Read the rest of this entry »
+Democrat Ken Hechler today threw his support behind the Mountain Party’s Jesse Johnson in the special election for U.S. Senate, saying Johnson holds the same ideals as him — but has the advantage of not being 95. read more »

 The Charleston Gazette reports that Jesse Johnson has filed as the West Virginia Mountain Party (WV’s Green Party affiliate) candidate for the US Senate special election to fill the seat left by the late Robert Byrd.
 Johnson is a well-known campaigner against mountaintop removal and an experienced Mountain Party standard-bearer, having previously run for US Senate and twice for governor as the party’s nominee.

 Jesse Johnson of the West Virginia Mountain Party needs to raise $1,740 by today (Friday 23 July) to pay the filing fee to enter the race for US Senate as the candidate of the West Virginia Mountain Party, West Virginia’s state affiliate of Green Party US.